5 HEALTHY HABITS TO LOOK GOOD IN YOUR JEANS

 But there’s a better way…

 Ask your club owner if they’ve heard of body composition analysis by Evolt.
-Their Bioscan technology will provide you information on the quality of the workout as it relates to increasing muscle mass and decreasing fat.
+Their Bioscan technology will provide you with information on the quality of the workout as it relates to increasing muscle mass and decreasing fat.
 These are both very clinically valid and inspirational when it comes down to becoming a healthier you.

 Check it out here https://evolt360.com/consumer/